-The following brands give the same look, feel, and performance of conventional sheet vinyl floors without the high VOCs.
+The following brands give the same look, feel, and performance as conventional sheet vinyl floors without the high VOCs.

 Quartz tile, their stiffer flooring has a base of the mineral quartz and PVC, with no phthalates and no DHEP.
 It’s virtually odorless, even lower odor than LVP.
 But it is a rather hard flooring, too hard for most gyms.

 Another new option in the commercial category is Shaw Contract’s bio-based polyurethane.
 It’s made of 90% natural oils (but not linseed) and minerals.
 It’s almost odorless.
 The backing contains polyethylene and fiberglass.
 Another very similar brand is Wineo Purline Organic Flooring.

 These floors are all glue-down (apart from the Wineo click).
 Underlayment might be added in gyms, consult with your contractor and the companies for technical advice.

 11. Portable Mats

 If you use a hard surface floor like wood or LVP you can always add exercise mats as area mats.

-You may also want to put mats down under equipment if you go with a carpet or cork flooring to protect the floor in those areas.
+You may also want to put mats down under equipment to protect the floor in those areas.